-5 ways social listening can help financial services
+5 ways social listening can help banks and financial services

 Serious brands can't have a Twitter account and post memes to engage with their audience.
 Moreover, said audience isn't even using social media.
 They are out there working hard all day.
 When they need financial advice, they Google it – in the worst case.
 But surely, they don't seek the info about which bank to trust their money with on Twitter, do they?